chungg/chungg.github.io/about.md

 [Gnocchi](http://gnocchi.xyz) for Huawei Technologies Canada, previously at Red Hat, eNovance, and IBM.

-off the clock, i can be found building LEGO:registered:, dancing randomly, or teaching my mom that the button doesn't work because she's clicking the button in a screenshot and not a real button.
+off the clock, i can be found building LEGO, dancing randomly, or teaching my mom that the button doesn't work because she's clicking the button in a screenshot and not a real button.

 feel free to follow me above.